 A mouth retainer also combats the following habits, which require strong retention:

 - Mouth breathing

-- Playing a musical instruments with a reed
+- Playing a reed instrument

 - Lip sucking